MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 This mode uses the vehicle's current depth and a user provided target depth to calcualte the depth PIDs error.
 The depth PID provides the gz-axis speed.
 Other speeds (`x`, `y`, `p`, `r`, and `h`) are provided by the user and mean the same thing as in GLOBAL mode.

 The calculated `z` along with user-provided speeds are passed directly to GLOBAL mode after calculating `z` using the depth PID.

+## Motor Control With Fewer DoFs

+Some vehicles are not designed to move with 6 degrees of freedom.
+Such vehicles are not able to use GLOBAL mode, or any modes of control built on top of GLOBAL mode (DHOLD and SASSIST).

+However, these vehicles can use LOCAL mode control without any changes to the mathematical model of the system (columns of the DoF matrix corresponding to DoFs the vehicle cannot move in are simply zeroed).

+Unfortunately, LOCAL mode on its own is often not very useful for vehicle control.
+Thus, two additional control modes are defined based on LOCAL mode.

+- Local Navigation Mode (LNAV): Similar to SASSIST, but built on LOCAL mode (not GLOBAL)
+- Local Depth Hold Mode (LDHOLD): Similar to DHOLD, but built on LOCAL mode (not GLOBAL)

 ## Sensor Processing